udayteki/AI-Model-Testing-UI/docs/vectorstore-agent.md

 <br>

-`Chroma` vector databases can be used as vector stores to conduct a semantic search or to select examples, thanks to a wrapper around them.
+`Chroma` vector databases can be used as vectorstores to conduct a semantic search or to select examples, thanks to a wrapper around them.

 <br>

-A `VectorStoreInfo` set information about the vector store, such as the name and description.
+A `VectorStoreInfo` set information about the vectorstore, such as the name and description.

 Name used: